HannaKalantar/Elk-Stack-Project/README.md

 If you would like to test that the webserver is up an running you can ssh into your PRIVATE Ip address of your webserver using ssh @.

-Now you have successfully set up a webserver, playbook, configure file, and a host file.
+At this point you have successfully set up a webserver, playbook, configure file, and a host file.
+Thank you for reading!